chilcano/ansible-minishift-istio-security/README.md

 reviews-v3-1994447391-dd7vs       0/2       PodInitializing   0          7m
 ```

-4. If all Pods have `Running` as status, then you can use the BookInfo App with Istio (API Mesh).
+4. If all Pods have `Running` as status, then you can use the BookInfo App with Istio (Service Mesh).
 Just open you browser with this URL `http://istio-ingress-istio-system.192.168.99.101.nip.io/productpage`.
 Where the IP address for `openshift1` is `192.168.99.101`, change it if required.

 ## 2. Other Sample Ansible Playbooks to explore.